emilynordmann/AllOfUs-intro-to-r/docs/03-intro-to-viz.md

 ## Loading data

+If you're using the All of Us data, you'll load in the data from the workbench but it's useful to know how to import data into R more genrally.
 Broadly speaking there are three types of data you can load when working in R:

 1. Built-in data sets that come with the packages you install that are useful for reproducible demos.
 Common ones you will see when you Google help documentation are `mtcars` and `diamonds` but we'll be using datasets from the `medicaldata` packahe that are built specifically for teaching data skills to health researchers.
 2. Data sets stored online and accessed via a URL.